5. Assistance with Health Costs

 Access to the schemes is available to anyone legally resident in France, whether retired, employed or working.

 In order to be eligible your income must be below a threshold.
-The income thresholds this year (to April 2020) for each element of the scheme are as follows:
+The income thresholds for the period April 2022 to April 2023, for each element of the scheme, are as follows.

 |Household Size||Sans Participation||Avec Participation Financière|